Drizzle with PostgreSQL

 You can use the pgTable function from drizzle-orm/pg-core to define the schema, no changes required.

 The only important thing to notice is that your table must have an id column (name configurable) that uniquely identifies each row.
 This requirement is necessary to handle chain reorganizations.
-Read more how the plugin handles chain reorganizationson the internals page.
+Read more how the plugin handles chain reorganizations on the internals page.

 lib/schema.ts